dymaptic/GeoBlazor/DeveloperGuide.md

 ## MapComponents
 - A `MapComponent` is a Razor (aka Blazor) Component that can be declared in Razor markup.
 For example, `MapView`, `Map`, `FeatureLayer`, and `Graphic` are all `MapComponent`s.
+- `MapComponent`s are usually 1-1 with ArcGIS JavaScript classes.
 - `MapComponent`s, with a few top-level exceptions (e.g., `MapView`, `Map`), can also be declared in C# code.
 - There should always be two constructors, an empty one for razor, and one that sets all public properties that should be used when creating the component in C#.